 The electrical grid here provides clean and plentiful cheap power, much to the delight of local Hi-Fi buffs.

-This page has been outdated for a while so it is under revision at the moment, and there will be more to come shortly.
+This page has been outdated for a while so it is under revision at the moment, and there will be more to come as I get time to update it.
 (Click on an image below to launch a screenshow.)

 For additional information, please visit the following related links: